 Bandwidth test

-While I was more worried about latency (how long it takes for a message to get from my computer to a server outside West Africa and back) than bandwidth (how much data I can be sending or receiving in a unit of time), better to be safe than sorry.
-A run on speedtest.net did not disappoint (this is on Orange Sierra Leone, testing latency to an Orange server in Paris, France).
+While I was more worried about latency (response time) than bandwidth (throughput), better to be safe than sorry.
+A run on speedtest.net did not disappoint (this is on Orange Sierra Leone, testing connection latency to an Orange server in Paris, France).

 Having a normal workday

-The only adjustment I did to my typical working routine was to disable the video streams in Google Meet calls – but this was purely to conserve the data bundle (so that I don’t need to run to a nearest shop to buy more credit), otherwise the video connection in short tests seemed pretty happy.
+The only adjustment I did to my typical working routine was to disable the video streams in Google Meet calls.
+Even this was purely to conserve the data bundle (so that I don’t need to run to a nearest shop to buy more credit), otherwise the video connection quality in short tests seemed OK.

-I worked about 8 hours on the first day, had 4x 30-minute meetings (including one with casting/presenting to the call), did some light coding, and ran a few commands remotely over ssh.
-Everything worked just fine, with just two minor issues:
+I worked about 8 hours on the first day, had four 30-minute meetings (including one with casting/presenting on the call), did some light coding, and ran a few commands remotely over ssh.
+Everything worked just fine, with only two minor issues:

 - one time the audio quality during the call got bad to the point of making the conversation impossible.
 Putting the phone in airplane mode and back online resolved it

-Both issues could really be with the WiFi hotspot on my phone – maybe this is where getting a dedicated 4G WiFi router would have helped.
+Both issues could really be with the WiFi hotspot on my phone, we will never know.

 Daily cost